jfernandz/AUR-packages/README.md

 # My personal AUR packages

-This repo contains all software packaged by me present in Archlinux User Repository.
+This repo contains all software I've packaged and have been uploaded to Archlinux User Repository.

 ## Important